Introduction

 Example 1: Balancing Interests in a Joint Robbery Case

-Consider a case with Sarah (16) and Michael (21) jointly charged with robbery.
-The court must weigh:
+Consider Sarah (16) and Michael (21) jointly charged with robbery.
+The court must evaluate:

-- The offense's seriousness (robbery is an either-way offense)
+- The seriousness of the offense (robbery is an either-way offense)

-- Sarah's age and potential vulnerability in adult court
+- Sarah's age and susceptibility in an adult court setting

-- Youth court versus Crown Court sentencing limits
+- Disparities between youth court and Crown Court sentencing limitations

 Example 2: Considering Age and Culpability